eseymour/eseymour.me/introduction/content/about.md

 I'm an undergraduate research assistant at the Robust Autonomic Systems and a teaching assistant for CS 3432 Computer Architecture I.

-I'm also software developer at [TruEar Labs] developing the TruEar app for Android and its underlying cross-platform DSP library used by iOS, Android and Universal Windows Platform applications.
+I'm also software developer at Freudensong LLC developing an app for singing. app for Android and its underlying cross-platform DSP library used by iOS, Android and Universal Windows Platform applications.